 - Remove the external strip when finished, disposing of it in your trash can.

-The significant drawbacks of lint rollers come from how expensive they can be.
-They are a constant investment requiring you to buy more sheets.
+The significant drawbacks of lint rollers come from how expensive they can be, and they are a constant investment requiring you to buy more sheets.
 This is something you don’t run into with rakes or brooms.
 Also, the strips end up in the trash, making them not good for the environment.

 7. Repurpose Your Pet Grooming Gloves